Filmmakers’ theory and poetics – an (a new) approach to film theory? Call for book chapters

 Publishing norms: The Chicago manual of style (https://www.chicagomanualofstyle.org/tools_citationguide.html)

 The editors have already establish contact with a major publisher in film studies for the publication of this book.

 First phase: book chapter proposal, send name, filiation, brief cv, book chapter’s title, abstract (400 words), keywords (3 to 5), bibliographic references.
 Deadline: may 31st 2020.

 Second phase: editors invite authors from the previous phase to send full written chapter.
 Deadline August 31st 2020.

 Manuela Penafria (University of Beira Interior, Labcom Research Center (UBI), Portugal),

 André Rui Graça (Centre of 20th Century Interdisciplinary Studies (CEIS20), Portugal),

 Eduardo Tulio Baggio (Paraná State University (UNESPAR), Brasil)

 Previous books on Filmmaker’s theory: http://labcom-ifp.ubi.pt/files/tcineastas/

-Should any doubt arise please contact: email@example.com
+For submissions or should any doubt arise please contact: email@example.com